scaleoutsean/eseries-perf-analyzer/README.md

   - Hosts
   - Disk groupings (RAID or DDP)

-Users may use `--include` to limit the type of data collected and constrain InfluxDB data growth.
+Users may use `--include` (space-delimited metrics) to limit the type of data collected and constrain InfluxDB data growth.
 Only Performance metrics and failures may be exported via Prometheus.

 Sample screenshots are available [here](./SCREENSHOTS.md).